mxjp/rvx/docs/reference/advanced-topics/error-handling.md

 This is thrown by the [`<Routes>`](../routing.md) component if no router has been provided via the current [`context`](../core/context.md).

 ### `G4`
-**`onTeardownLeak` must only be called once and outside of any capture calls.**
+**`onLeak` must only be called once and outside of any capture calls.**

 [Leak detection](../testing.md#leak-detection) is meant for testing purposes.
-You need to ensure that `onTeardownLeak` is only called once per thread and before anything else is initialized.
+You need to ensure that `onLeak` is only called once per thread and before anything else is initialized.